 - Death and Disability provisions ensure that upon death or total and permanent disability the federal loans will be discharged and the student will no longer be obligated to repay their loans.
 Private loans are not automatically discharged upon death or total and permanent disability.
 Private lenders would either collect from the student’s estate or, if a co-applicant is present, the co-applicant.
 The loan would be discharged by the private lender only after the co-applicant and the student’s estate had both been unsuccessfully sought for payment.

 You do not need to submit a separate application through a lending agency.
-Your FAFSA is your application for Direct Stafford loans and the Direct GradPLUS Loan program can easily be submitted to our office for processing by submitting your application to the Department of Education via our Direct GradPLUS web site.
+Your FAFSA is your application for Direct Stafford loans.
+The Direct GradPLUS Loan program can easily be submitted to our office for processing by submitting your application to the Department of Education via our Direct GradPLUS web site.

 Some private lenders may offer “borrower benefits” such as fee subsidies or repayment incentives that can make their loans less costly than Direct Loans if you meet a variety of repayment conditions.
 Lenders have reported to us that a small number of students actually obtain these benefits; some students miss a scheduled payment during the first years of repayment in which the benefit is contingent upon while others site that many HLS graduates pay their loans off early before qualifying for the benefits.
 You should consider whether or not you will be in repayment long enough to receive the repayment incentive offered.